BlackRock adds diversity target for U.S. boardrooms

 By Ross Kerber and Jessica DiNapoli

-In new guidelines explaining its priorities for 2022 at portfolio companies, the $9.5 trillion asset manager also gave companies more leeway on how they report on their impact on climate change and said companies should hold votes on reorganization proposals.
+In new guidelines explaining its priorities for 2022 at portfolio companies, posted on its website, the $9.5 trillion asset manager also gave companies new guidance for reporting on climate change.
+But it said some continued investment in fossil fuels will be needed.

 Together, the updates showed the influential New York-based firm taking steps similar to other big asset managers pressing portfolio companies on environmental, social and governance considerations.